 5. Maximize natural light

-And to give those mirrors a fighting chance at making your living room feel bigger, think about what's going on around your windows.
+And to give those mirrors a fighting chance at making your living room feel bigger, think about your living room window ideas.
 If privacy isn't an issue, we would actually say ditch the drapes although, then nothing is blocking out all that lovely natural light.

 6. Keep wall decor higher up